 - 10.M.1 Department Chair Assignments: Department chairs shall receive remuneration, per Appendix B. Hours that would have been spent teaching will be required on campus, per a schedule approved by the division dean.
 All department chairs shall participate in two (2) department chair training or workshops/retreats offered through Professional and Organizational Development.
 Additionally, during primary term months, department chairs shall participate in mandatory monthly meetings as a part of their overall assignment. - 10.M.1.a.
 Office Hours: Hours that would have been spent teaching shall be replaced by department chair office hours per a regular schedule approved by the division dean.
 1 LHE of reassigned time requires one (1) regular office hour per week during the primary terms. - 10.M.1.b.
 Work Assignment: The total required assignment hours for department chairs, including department chair office hours, will be determined by examining the total amount of reassigned time as per Appendix B. 3 LHE of reassigned time is equivalent to 8 hours/week during the primary terms.
-1 LHE of reassigned time is equivalent to 2.6 hours/week.
+1 LHE of reassigned time is equivalent to 2.6 hours/week. - 10.M.1.c.

-- 10.M.1.c.
 Mandatory Training: Department chairs are required to attend two (2) hours of mandatory department chair training per primary term.
 This training will be offered on the Wednesday prior to the start of the primary term. - 10.M.1.d.
 Mandatory Department Chair Meeting: Department chairs shall attend no more than two (2) hours of mandatory department chair meetings per primary term month.
 These hours will be planned and scheduled by the Office of Instruction or the division deans.
 When necessary, chairs may request permission from their dean to attend monthly meetings virtually. - 10.M.2.
 Department Chair Term: The department chair assignment is a ten (10) month assignment.
 Department chairs will be accessible to students and staff the week prior to the start of the fall and spring terms. - 10.M.3.
 Fulfilling Responsibilities: If circumstances develop that indicate that the department chair is not fulfilling their assignment, the division dean will consult with the Faculty Association to determine by mutual agreement the best path forward to resolve the issue.
 If the administrative determination is made to end the department chair assignment, another professor will be elected by the department to complete the term.

 10.M.4.
-Department Chair Elections:
+Department Chair Election Procedure:

-- 10.M.4.a.
+10.M.4.a.
 Eligibility: Department chair candidates shall be tenured unless no tenured professor is available to serve.
-Any full-time professor shall be permitted to run as chair or co-chair within each department.
 Division deans shall provide the department's professors with the current department chair's eligibility status should the current department chair request to be considered for a consecutive term.
-This eligibility shall be based on the annual evaluation documents of the department chair (H.10.) and will be provided to the department no later than the end of the tenth week of the spring semester.
-An overall summary rating of "performance does not meet the standard" will make the current department chair ineligible to run in the next election. - 10.M.4.b.
-Election Procedures: Department chair elections shall occur annually, and the manner in which nominations are gathered and votes are tallied is up to each department.
-Each department shall decide upon an election representative to collect nominations, tally votes, and announce results.
-Representatives may include any full-time professors, adjunct professors, educational administrators, or other personnel from any department.
-The election representative shall not be any professor interested in running for chair or co-chair in the department being represented.
-The election representative shall be decided upon by the department no later than the second department meeting of the spring semester.
-The election representative shall be responsible for communicating election procedures and timing to all eligible voters and the appropriate educational administrator.
-Nominations for department chair occur after the department chair has been evaluated but no later than the end of the 12th week of the spring semester and shall be communicated to the election representative through District email.
-Full-time professors nominated as co-chair teams shall accept the nomination only if they agree to co-chair with the other full-time professor nominated.
+This eligibility shall be based on the annual evaluation_documents of the department chair (H.10.) and will be provided to the department no later than the end of the tenth week of the spring semester.
+An overall summary rating of "performance does not meet the standard" will make the current department chair ineligible to run in the next election.